waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Tool Usage Notes
 - **`select_battle_option` Tool Scope:** This tool is only for the standard battle menu (FIGHT, PKMN, ITEM, RUN).
 It **does not work** for the Safari Zone battle menu (BALL, BAIT, THROW ROCK, RUN).
-- **PC Box Full Mechanic (v3):** After catching TITANESS and a PINSIR, the active PC box is critically full.
+- **PC Box Full Mechanic (v4):** After catching TITANESS, PINSIR, and SCYTHER, the active PC box is critically full.
 I absolutely must change the active box at the next Pokémon Center visit before any more catching attempts.